renovatebot/renovate/lib/modules/platform/scm-manager/readme.md

 ## Authentication

-1. Create an API Key for your technical Renovate user in SCM-Manager.
+1. Create an API Key for your technical Renovate user in SCM-Manager
-2. The technical user _must_ have valid name and email address.
+1. The technical user _must_ have a valid name and email address
-3. Put the API key in the `RENOVATE_TOKEN` environment variable, so that Renovate can use it.
+1. Put the API key in the `RENOVATE_TOKEN` environment variable, so that Renovate can use it

 You must set the [`platform`](https://docs.renovatebot.com/self-hosted-configuration/#platform) to `scm-manager` in your Renovate config file.